JsweeFloofer/PartyUp/README.md

 doorstop_config.ini
 winhttp.dll

-NOTE: YOU CAN SEE THE EXAMPLE IMAGE TO SEE HOW IT LOOKS

 ---------------------

-# INSTALLATION with BepInEx already installed
+## INSTALLATION with BepInEx already installed

 To add it to the game, simply take the PartyUp.dll file found in: